sevlyar/go-daemon/README.md

 Library for writing system daemons in Go.

 Now supported only UNIX-based OS (Windows is not supported).
-But the library was tested only on Linux and OSX, so that if you have an ability to test the library on other platforms, give me feedback, please.
+But the library was tested only on Linux and OSX, so that if you have an ability to test the library on other platforms, give me feedback, please (#26).

+*Please, feel free to send me bug reports and fixes.
+Many thanks to all contributors.*

 ## Features